 Gifted an ancestral name at birth, Taalrumiq was named after her great grandmother, Taalrumiq (Mary Gruben), by local Elders in the customary Inuvialuit way.
 It wasn’t until adulthood she felt pride and courage to reclaim and actively use her traditional name.

-Sewing alongside her mother from a young age, learning and living Inuvialuit ways of being, her cultural identity is Inuvialuit, though she is proud of her Gwich’in background, enjoying every opportunity to learn more.
+Sewing alongside her mother from a young age, learning and living Inuvialuit ways of being, her cultural identity is Inuvialuit, though she is proud of her Gwich’in background, enjoying every opportunity to learn more from family, community and mentors.

 Taalrumiq descends from a long matrilineal line of expert Inuit seamstresses and beadwork artists from her patrilineal Gwich’in line.